iobis/sg-12-training/git.md

 ## Adding files

-Files can be added to the index using `git add`.
+Files in your workspace are not tracked by git by default, and need be added to the git index using `git add`.
+First create a new file `test.txt` and then check the status of the repository.

 ```bash
 % git status